 Religion is one of the most complex subjects journalists cover, requiring precision in wording, attention to nuance and knowledge of a wide range of religious traditions.

-issues around religion are related to scripture.
+Many issues around religion are related to scripture.
 Religion news specialists must become knowledgeable about scripture and which experts they can rely on to interpret debates over it.

 Journalists are expert at reporting facts, but religion reporters also become skilled at reporting about beliefs that cannot be proved.
 They learn to ask questions in a respectful manner while maintaining the skepticism necessary for news.